Orpington conveyancing FAQs

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A good Orpington remortgage solicitor might even save you a few mortgage payments on your old rate.

-Our network of solicitors are on the panel for all major lenders, so no matter whether you are moving to a flexible mortgage with the HSBC or to a repayment mortgage with the Harpenden Building Society, Quittance can help.
+A network of solicitors acting for all major lenders - so no matter whether you are moving to a flexible mortgage with the HSBC or to a repayment mortgage with the Harpenden Building Society, Quittance can help.